Meet 5 Economists Who Transformed American History

 Photo Credits – Artuk.org

 Marshall was born in London, and although he initially intended to be a clergyman, his success at Cambridge brought him to university and made him one of the influential Economists who changed American history.
 Marshall may have been the least known of the great economists because he has not championed any controversial ideas.
-Yet he is accredited with seeking to apply empirical Mathematics to Economics in an effort to turn Economics into a theory than a theory.
+Yet he is accredited with seeking to apply empirical Mathematics to Economics in an effort to turn Economics into a theory rather than a theory.

 In spite of his focus on Mathematics, Marshall possessed the capacity to make his study available to ordinary people; his “Economics of Industry” was published in 1879 and became commonly used as a curriculum in England.
 He also spent approximately ten years working on the much more scientific “Principles of Economics” (1890), which emerged to be his most valuable research.
 This is most associated with propagating supply and demand curves, marginal cost, and variable revenue of output in a single model.